 - The type of cancer suspected

 - Your signs and symptoms

 Pelvic examination.
 The doctor feels the uterus, vagina, ovaries, and rectum to check for any unusual findings.
-A Pap test , often done with a pelvic examination, usually neither finds nor diagnoses uterine cancer.
-However, a Pap test may occasionally find abnormal glandular cells which are often caused by uterine cancer.
+A Pap test , often done with a pelvic examination, is primarily done to evaluate for cervical cancer.
+However, sometimes a Pap test may occasionally find abnormal glandular cells, which are caused by uterine cancer.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to drink.

 Doctors also use the following surgical tests to establish a diagnosis:

 For an endometrial biopsy, the doctor removes a small sample of tissue with a very thin tube.
 The tube is inserted into the uterus through the cervix, and the tissue is removed with suction.
 This process takes about one minute.
 Afterward, the woman may have cramps and vaginal bleeding.
 These symptoms should go away soon after and can be reduced by taking a nonsteroidal anti-inflammatory drug (NSAID) as directed by the doctor.
 Endometrial biopsy is often a very accurate way to diagnose uterine cancer.
 However, patients who have abnormal vaginal bleeding before the test may still need a dilation & curettage (D&C; see below) even if no abnormal cells are found during the biopsy.